Jython1415/notecache/README.md

 instead of calling `expensive_computation`, *even if the notebook has closed* *and reopened*.
 The result is recomputation *if and only if* a change to `state` has been detected.

+## Basic Usage

+This package has one public function, `load`.
+It is used to both store and load any given object.
+The 3 most important arguments passed into `load` are:

+1. `state`

+    This argument should contain all the information that is required to compute the object that is to be stored.
+A change in `state` between two calls to `load` (with the same `unique_id`) will cause the object to be generated instead of loaded from cache.

+1. `generate`

+    This is the function that is used to generate the target object.
+The return value of `load` contains the return value of `generate(state)`.

+1. `unique_id`

+    The `sha512` hash value of `unique_id` is used to create a unique file name to store the object.
+Overlapping `unique_id` in different calls to `load` may cause cache objects to be overwritten.

+`load` returns a named tuple, and the object can be accessed with `load([args]).object`.